Gateways (organization): Biography

 Becher considers Rabbi Moshe Shapiro to be his rebbe, or primary mentor in areas of Torah and Judaism.

 Becher lives with his wife and their six children in Passaic Park.
+He is an instructor at Yeshiva University.

 Gateways

 Becher is a Senior Lecturer for Gateways.
 He also lectures for Project Genesis and is one of the leading voices in American Orthodox Jewish outreach.